yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 **Production PostgreSQL**<br>
 Following the approach employed earlier, we will once again incorporate the URL from the RDS instance we established at the outset.

-- Set and presist the connection URL for the production RDS DB;
+- Set and persist the connection URL for the production RDS DB;

 ```bash
 export PROD_CONNECTION_URL="postgresql://cruddurroot:<password>@<DB_endpoint>:5432/cruddur"